algogrit/presentation-navigating-a-post-pandemic-world/slides.md

 - Organizing meetups for the past ~4 years
 - Been part of the Chennai Tech community since 2012
 - Registered a company during the lockdown -> "CoderMana Technologies Pvt Ltd"
-- Generated revenue close to the 8-figure range in the last year
+- Generated revenue close to the 8-figure range in the last year (personal + company)

 ---